 Monitor your Tracking: Come back to WordSpy to check and monitor your ranking reports.
 Go to your account dashboard > ASIN Tracker > Check Saved Keywords > See graphs

-What are the other features on the ASIN Tracker?
+What are Some other features on the ASIN Tracker?

 - Best Sellers Rank